AsadullahShahbaz/N4si_Uber/README.md

 ### Documentation for Uber Ride Simulation (C++ OOP Project)

 #### **Overview**
-This assignment simulates a simple Uber-like trip-hailing device the use of item-orientated programming (OOP) in C++.
+This Project simulates a simple Uber-like trip-hailing device the use of item-orientated programming (OOP) in C++.
 It consists of functions including person registration, login, wallet management, trip reserving, and feedback.
 The gadget permits a consumer to both join up or log in, pick out a pickup and drop location, pick out a vehicle, and get information of the trip, consisting of value and available drivers.
 Finally, it enables customers to depart comments for his or her ride.

 #### **Classes**